 No oven needed for these buttery stovetop biscuits.
 They're cooked in a skillet right on the stovetop.
 These flaky, tender & buttery homemade biscuits can be served for breakfast, lunch, or dinner - they go with everything!

 Homemade biscuits cooked on the stovetop?
 Yep!
 You're going to love this recipe for skillet biscuits.
-They're made from scratch with a handful of ingredients, and you won't even have to turn on the oven.
+They're made from scratch with a handful of ingredients and you don't even have to turn on the oven.

-Serve alongside bacon and eggs for breakfast, with soup for lunch, or with fried chicken for dinner.
+Serve them with bacon and eggs for breakfast, with soup for lunch, or with fried chicken for dinner.
 You really can't go wrong with stovetop biscuits!

 Ingredients and substitutions